I was learning to dance the tango.

 -Open up to new possibilities.

-The joining of these disciplines and influences allowed him to create his particular and unmistakable style, systematizing it into an innovative method to accelerate the process of learning to dance.
+The joining of these disciplines and influences allowed him to create his particular and unmistakable style, systematizing it into an innovative method to accelerate learning to dance.

-Breaking out from rigid sequences, his focus is to develop improvisation skills through a simple and dynamic technique where students discover not only a relaxed and released style but also a new way of expressing and communicating with their bodies.
+Breaking out from rigid sequences, his focus is to develop improvisation skills through a dynamic and straightforward technique where students discover a relaxed and released style and a new way of expressing and communicating with their bodies.

 The synthesis of his method, recognized worldwide by hundreds of dancers, is available not only by attending his classes but also in his books and cutting-edge multimedia CD-ROMs, available in several languages.